EuropeanForestInstitute/tradeflows/README.md

 ### Documentation in long form
 [How to create package vignettes](http://r-pkgs.had.co.nz/vignettes.html).

+To create a vignette, use the command use_vignette(name)

 > You can build all vignettes from
 > the console with devtools::build_vignettes()